ghga-de/ghga-datasteward-kit/s3_upload_config.md

 - **`secret_ingest_baseurl`** *(string)*: Base URL under which the /ingest_secret endpoint is available.
 This is an endpoint exposed by GHGA Central.
 This value is provided by GHGA Central on demand.

+- **`selected_storage_alias`** *(string)*: Alias of the selected storage node/location.
+Has to match the backend configuration and must also be present in the local storage configuration.
+During the later ingest phase, the alias will be validated by the File Ingest Service.

 ## Definitions

 - <a id="$defs/S3Config"></a>**`S3Config`** *(object)*: S3 server specific config params.